oracle-quickstart/oci-quickstart-template/README.md

 ```

+2. Run your tests using the Terraform CLI or build a new package and deploy on ORM.

 ## Contributing

 *If your project has specific contribution requirements, update the CONTRIBUTING.md file to ensure those requirements are clearly explained*